kwnovi/csv_to_parquet/README.md

 	product_catalog_2m.csv (~2m products)
 	Execution time : 1min45s

+I could not add `product_catalog_200k.csv` and  `product_catalog_2m.csv` to the GIT repository because of GitHub's file size limit but the `test.py` script can generate fake data on the fly.

 #### Testing

 I wrote two tests to ensure image validation and the overwall execution time of the script.
 More tests could be written (to check data type for instance)

 #### Scalability

 Another solution could have been to directly use PySpark to ingest the CSV file, do the checks and write the parquet files.
 We could have then created a dedicated Dataproc cluster for the script.
 In the end, a DAG on Airflow would trigger a Dataproc cluster and the script everyday.